jindulys/GitPocket/Activities.md

   4. **Site A** then passes that **Authorization Code** along with its **Secret** back to **Site B** in return for a **Security Token**
   5. **Site A** then makes requests to **Site B** on behalf of **User X** by bundling the **Security Token** along with requests

-- correctly configure your github Application
+- Correctly configure your github Application

   1. on **Github Developer Page**(https://github.com/settings/developers) registers your app, remember your **clientID** and **clientSecret**, also set some strange redirectURL like *ilovelittlepolorbear://lollllo*
   2. on your Xcode Info.plist add an new item **URL Types** then add **URL Schema** as key and *ilovelittlepolorbear://lollllo* as value